 IP TAKE: Lemelson supports the entire process of science education, from inspiring young minds all the way to helping them eventually find business success.
 New grantseekers should remember that the foundation only funds programs related to inventors and does not fund inventors themselves.

-PROFILE: The Lemelson Foundation is based in Portland, Oregon, is a science funder that seeks to carry on the legacy of prolific inventor Jerome Lemelson by inspiring and educating young inventors and then supporting their enterprises.
+PROFILE: The Lemelson Foundation, based in Portland, Oregon, is a science funder that seeks to continue the legacy of prolific inventor Jerome Lemelson by inspiring and educating young inventors and then supporting their enterprises.
 Lemelson funds programs in the United States and in developing countries, but both giving areas involve supporting invention-based education and business.
 Grants average more than $15 million a year, and the foundation divides its grants into Inspiration, Education, and Incubation initiatives.

 Lemelson does not approve many unsolicited proposals, but it does permit one-page concept papers that allow program officers to learn about work that may align with the foundation's goals.
-Learn more here, or check your eligibility here.
+Learn more here, or check eligibility here.
 If support is not available through Lemelson directly, the foundation recommends contacting its partners to see if there are opportunities to work with them.